Religious views on pornography

 Religious views on pornography are based on the broader views of religions on topics such as modesty, dignity, and sexuality.
 Different religious groups view pornography and sexuality differently.

-According to a 2013 study; People who identify themselves as religious and consume porn are more likely to consider themselves, over non-religious people, as addicted to porn—an addiction that is not recognized in the principal authority for psychiatric diagnoses—DSM-5, nor in DSM-5-TR.

 Christianity

 Biblical scholarship

 There is no direct prohibition of pornography in the Bible.
 However, many Christians base their views on pornography on Matthew 5:27–28 (part of the Expounding of the Law):